 In the first decade of the 1900s, the Prairie Provinces’ population grew by more than 300 per cent.
 By the millions, people from Europe, the British Isles, Eastern Canada and the United States boarded trains bound for the frontier.
-Aboard 1202, travel-weary passengers exhilarated by all the possibilities of their new lives, sat in wonder of the vast prairie landscape rolling past the windows, revealing precious evidence of other homesteaders, sparsely scattered on the land.
+Aboard Car 1202, travel-weary passengers exhilarated by all the possibilities of their new lives, sat in wonder of the vast prairie landscape rolling past the windows, revealing precious evidence of other homesteaders, sparsely scattered on the land.

 The CPR built more than 1,000 colonist cars between the 1880s and 1930s; only two remain.
 A meticulous effort to restore Car 1202 to the year of its 1905 origins is underway at the park’s Roundhouse, and visitors will begin to watch that process unfold this year.
-The work, expected to continue into 2018, is central to a larger project.
+The work, expected to finish in 2018, is central to a larger project.

 Heritage Park takes colonists’ stories to the nation

 The restoration of Car 1202 is part of A National Pride: Alberta’s Gift to the Nation, a threefold program announced in autumn 2016.
-Beyond the work in the Roundhouse, and in honour of this year’s 150th anniversary of Canadian Confederation, Heritage Park will launch a travelling exhibit presenting the story behind Colonist Car 1202.
+Beyond the work in the Roundhouse, and in honour of 2017's 150th anniversary of Canadian Confederation, Heritage Park launched a travelling exhibit presenting the story behind Colonist Car 1202.

 “This is a Canadian story of embracing immigration, then and now,” said park president and CEO Alida Visbach, unveiling the project.
-“Canada is a cultural mosaic and this car, exhibit and performance will represent the stories of Canada’s early immigrants, while allowing today’s Canadians to share their own stories.”
+“Canada is a cultural mosaic and this car, exhibit and performance represent the stories of Canada’s early immigrants, while allowing today’s Canadians to share their own stories.”

-The interactive exhibit, accompanied by a theatrical performance, will begin a 12-week journey in September 2017, crossing the country from Halifax to Vancouver.
-Before the tour, the exhibit and performance will open in Heritage Park, July 1, and remain there for two weeks.
+The interactive exhibit, accompanied by a theatrical performance, enjoyed a 12-week journey in September 2017, crossing the country from Halifax to Vancouver.

-The third aspect of the program is its legacy.
-Once Colonist Car 1202 is restored, it will be on permanent display in the park’s Railway Car Shop and play an exciting role in education programs.
+Once restoration work on Colonist Car 1202 is complete, it will be on permanent display in the park’s Railway Car Shop and will play an exciting role in education programs.